 The UC Davis Clinical Child and Adolescent Psychology Internship requires that interns demonstrate minimum levels of achievement across all training competencies and training elements.
 Interns are formally evaluated by their primary supervisor (with input from their other supervisors) twice during the training year (December and June).
-Written evaluations are conducted using a standard rating form that is sent electronically via UC Davis Medhub.
+Written evaluations are conducted using a standard rating form that is sent electronically via UC Davis Qualtrics (formerly the program used MedHub).
 The evaluation form includes information about the interns' performance regarding all of the expected training elements.
 Primary assessment and therapy supervisors are expected to review these evaluations in-person with the interns and provide an opportunity for discussion if the intern has questions or concerns about the feedback.
-The Training Director attends the interns' final performance evaluation review.
+The training director attends the interns' final performance evaluation review.
 The UC Davis CCAP Internship requires that interns receive a minimum of 4 total hours of supervision each week, with 2 of those hours being individual, face-to-face with a licensed psychologist.
 During supervision, interns have an opportunity to receive informal feedback in order to communicate progress and areas for growth.

-A minimum level of achievement (MLA) on each evaluation is defined as a minimum rating of "3" for each competency for the mid-year evaluation period (nearly all learning elements must be at a "3", and no more than one learning element can be rated at a "2", per competency area) and a minimum rating of "4" for each competency for the final evaluation period (across all competency areas and learning elements).
+A minimum level of achievement (MLA) on each evaluation is defined as a minimum rating of "3" for each competency for the mid-year evaluation period (all learning elements must be at a "3", per competency area) and a minimum rating of "4" for each competency for the final evaluation period (across all competency areas and learning elements).
 Interns who achieve this level of competence are considered prepared for independent, entry level practice, which means the intern has demonstrated: